Social Contribution

 Support for Children through the KTI Educational Foundation

 PT.
 Kutai Timber Indonesia (KTI) founded the KTI Educational Foundation in 2000 to commemorate its 30th anniversary with the purpose of improving the livelihood of people in Indonesia through education as well as engaging in social activities.
 This foundation primarily provides educational support to impoverished children as well as school supplies to public schools in Probolinggo in the East Java province where a Sumitomo Forestry Group plant is located.
-In fiscal 2023, we gave school supplies to the orphaned children, made donations to facilities unable to provide a sufficient number of masks or hand sanitizer, and contributed IDR 103,174,053 (approx. 950,000 yen).
+In fiscal 2024, we spent IDR38,270,000 (approximately 360,000 yen) on support, such as school fees and the provision of learning materials and textbooks for children.

 Respect for Local Tradition and Culture at Overseas Forests